Certification - Becoming a broker

 Am I obliged to disclose my criminal record to the OACIQ?

 Yes.
 If you have an ethical, penal, or criminal record (except for an offence related to the Highway Safety Code and municipal by-laws), you must disclose it to the Organization when applying for a licence.
-You must also provide the required documents, regardless of the date on which you have been convicted.
+You must mention any conviction or guilty plea (even those for which you are awaiting a sentence), those for which you received a discharge (whether conditional or unconditional) or a record suspension (formerly called “pardon”).

 An individual who makes misrepresentations concerning his criminal record when applying for a licence to the Organization may have his licence revoked.